-Although most candy recipes call for corn syrup which is made from genetically-modified corn, you can use honey (a combination of fructose and glucose) in the place of corn syrup, or maple syrup.
-Corn syrup functions as a fructose which helps to inhibit the formation of sugar crystals in the finished product.
+Although most candy recipes call for corn syrup which is made from genetically modified corn, you can use honey (a combination of fructose and glucose) in the place of corn syrup, or maple syrup.
+Corn syrup functions as fructose which helps to inhibit the formation of sugar crystals in the finished product.

 A single sugar crystal formed at the side of the pan can cause more crystallization of the candy and cause the batch to seize.
-Other things that you can do to inhibit the formation of premature crystalization is to not stir the syrup while boiling, put a lid on the pot for the first part of the boiling time to allow the steam to wash down the sugar crystals from the side of the pan, and to add butter or milk to the pot to inhibit the crystalization process.
+Other things that you can do to inhibit the formation of premature crystallization is to not stir the syrup while boiling, put a lid on the pot for the first part of the boiling time to allow the steam to wash down the sugar crystals from the side of the pan and to add butter or milk to the pot to inhibit the crystallization process.
 See these tips for candy making success.

 Fudge is a candy where you want crystals to form, but you don’t want them to form until the candy is cooler.
 So make sure your fudge drops in temperature before you begin to beat it or it will seize up prematurely.
 Maple sugar candy is a type of fudge.

 Nougat (this is a bit tricky so make sure that you read the directions carefully)